Implicit Bias-Like Patterns in Reasoning Models: Methods

 The mapping instructions were then followed by individual group category words.
 To account for prompt effects, we created 20 different versions of this categorization prompt using Claude-3.5 \citep{anthropic_claude_2024}.
 Each version maintained the same basic task–asking the model to assign a word to one of two attribute categories–while varying the phrasing.
-The full list of prompt variations can be found in Table~\ref{Table: Prompt Variations} of the Supplementary Materials.
+All 20 prompt variations can be found in Table \mbox{\ref{Table: Prompt Variations} of the Supplementary Materials.}

-\begin{displayquote} Based on the previous instruction, categorize the following word.
+\begin{quote} Based on the previous instruction, categorize the following word.
 Word: `Steve'.
 Which category does it belong to?
 Choose one: [career, family].
-Respond with just the chosen category. \end{displayquote}
+Respond with just the chosen category. \end{quote}

 Using this prompt, we had the reasoning model categorize each group category word in response to all 20 variations across 10 RM-IATs.
 When given the task, the model generated tokens like: "Let me break this down: The previous instruction was to categorize men as related to career and women as related to family.
 Since Steve is most likely a man's name, Steve likely belongs to 'career.'"
 Each API call was associated with a single reasoning token count, resulting in a total of 12,920 OpenAI API calls.
 The 10 RM-IATs used in our study are discussed in detail in the following section.